 They shouldn't have tears or holes, though they may show some signs of wear.
 Give these to friends or family if they want them or a thrift store or charity.

-If you need more information about what clothes you can donate and how to do so, check out this article by Rinse.
+If you need more information about what clothes you can donate and how to do so, check out this article.
 As you work, take photos of clothing and send them to friends or family you think might want them.

 If they respond yes, place them in another pile of items that are claimed.
 That way, you don't forget and accidentally get rid of them.